Legervad/bankist_app/README.md

 All transactions are also stored in the DB, and when the user logs in, they are displayed on the screen.

 More detailed explanations will be provided later.

-Registration service will be added in the following days.
+#Registration service will be added in the following days.
+#Passwords are also stored in the DB as plain text, they will be hashed in the following days.

 ![My Image](landing.jpg)
 ![My Image](home.jpg)